 The oral portion of the exam must take place within 2 weeks of completing the written examination.
 If you do not pass the written examination, the examiners may elect to proceed with the oral examination to explore scientific capabilities that may not have been reflected in the written examination.
 You are expected to answer questions relating to your research area of interest and to general scientific knowledge.
 After the examination, the student leaves the room and the Examination Committee deliberates; a result of passing requires a majority vote of the committee.
-The student is notified of the results of the oral examination immediately after the deliberations.
-At that time, the members of the Examination Committee may require additional remedial coursework or study, which will be specified on the Results of the Ph.D.
+The student is notified of the results of the oral examination Committee may require additional remedial coursework or study, which will be specified on the Results of the Ph.D.
 Qualifying Examination form.
 Immediately after the oral examination, the Dissertation Advisor will complete the form and submit it to the GPD.
 In addition, within 30 days the student will be given official written notification of the results, in which the committee may stipulate additional conditions or expectations for the student's continued progress in the program.